Tips to consider if you’re planning for a big expense

 When it comes to borrowing, harnessing the value of your investment account could be worth considering.
 Securities-based lending (SBL) is an option that uses securities such as stocks, bonds, and mutual funds as collateral, and it could help you meet your liquidity needs.

 “A securities-based credit line typically comes at a more attractive interest rate than an unsecured loan or a loan against less liquid collateral,” Knake explains.

 Kelly agrees.
-“SBL rates tend to be lower than other variable rate credit lines, plus there isn’t a credit check or an underwriting process.”
+“SBL rates tend to be lower than other variable-rate credit lines, plus they aren’t typically reported to credit bureaus.”

 Knake and Kelly describe these potential advantages of securities-based borrowing: